AnkitDTUSE/GocacheUtilityOverTcp/readme.md

 password,123456
 ```

-This append-only strategy minimizes disk writes and mimics Redis AOF (Append Only File) persistence.
+This append-only strategy minimizes disk writes and mimics Redis-style AOF (Append Only File) persistence.

 ---